๐ณ๐ฎ Nicaragua

 - Consider arrangements to depart the country quickly.

-- Ensure your U.S. passport is valid and available for a quick departure from the country, if needed.
+- Ensure your U.S. passport is valid for your entire stay.

 - Avoid demonstrations and restrict unnecessary travel.